alienresident/Video-Portfolio/README.md

 # Video Portfolio

-Video Portfolio is a simple HTML 5 video player to showcase video based portfolios.
-It's set up to deliver the a great video experience no matter what browser or device you have.
+Video Portfolio is a simple HTML 5 video player to showcase video-based portfolios.
+It's set up to deliver a great video experience no matter what browser or device your viewers have.

-The video player is designed to be flexible so it has a lot of options.
-However you can use the default setup and get started right away.
-Once it's set up all you need to do is upload your videos.
+The video player is designed to be flexible, so while it has a lot of options, you can use the default setup and get started right away.
+Once it's set up, all you need to do is upload your videos.

 ## What it does

 * It creates a HTML 5 video player that works in all major browsers: Chrome, Safari, iOs (newer and older iPhones and iPads), Firefox, Opera, IE9 & IE10 and even IE8 (using a flash fallback).
-* You can easily add more videos without updating the HTML.
-Simply upload the videos to your site.
+* You can easily add more videos without updating any HTML.
+Simply upload the videos to your site (via ftp).
 * It doesn't require a CMS that needs to be updated and maintained.

 ## How it Works